-With the distribution of MacBooks to students in grades 2-12, a major priority is to protect the investment of both the District and the Student/Parent/Guardian.
-A yearly, non-refundable protection plan is available for all students in grades 4-12 who are issued MacBook Air device to take home.
+Spartanburg School District Seven recognizes with the implementation of the Seven Ignites initiative, the priority is to protect the investment by both the District and the Student/Parent/Guardian.
+A non-refundable protection plan is available for all student-issued MacBook Air notebook computers.
+The following information outlines the various aspects of this protection: warranty, accidental damage protection, and recommended protection plan coverage.

-Terms of the MacBook Air Protection Plan
+Terms of the MacBook Air Protection Plan Coverage

-For students in grades 6-12, parents may pay \$50 to insure the first MacBook and \$25 for each additional protection plan for siblings in grades 6-12.
+The MacBook Air Protection Plan Coverage costs \$50 per school year for a student in grades 6-12.
 For students in grades 4 and 5, the Protection Plan costs \$25 per school year.

-The Protection Plan includes one repair and/or replacement of one MacBook Air per school year in the event of theft, loss or accidental damage.
-One-time repairs include one screen replacement due to accidental damage and repairs for system-related issues or failures occurring from normal use.
-If the MacBook Air must be repaired or replaced more than once in the same school year, the student is responsible for the full cost of repair/replacement.
+The plan includes one MacBook Air replacement in the event of theft, loss or accidental damage.
+More than one replacement in the same year will require payment for the full market value of the MacBook Air.
+The Protection Plan will cover one screen replacement per year due to accidental damage; and repairs for system-related issues or failures occurring from normal use.
+Any additional non-covered repairs will require the student/parent/guardian to pay the cost of replacement or repair or the full market value of the repair.

-The MacBook Air Protection Plan Coverage does not cover intentional damage or destruction associated with negligence and/or misuse of the device.
+The MacBook Air Protection Plan Coverage does not cover intentional damage, or destruction associated with misuse of the device.
 Students will be responsible for the entire cost of replacement or repair in these instances.

-Student/Parent/Guardian must make the decision to purchase the MacBook Protection Plan.
-If the fee creates a financial hardship for the student, contact your school's administration about payment options.
-Upon proof of financial need, the administration can elect to create an installment plan that allows for monthly payments.
+Student/Parent/Guardian must make the decision to opt for or not opt for the Protection Plan Coverage prior to taking possession of the device.
+If the fee creates a financial hardship on the student or parent/guardian, contact your school's administration about payment options.
+Upon proof of financial need, the administration can elect to create a plan whereby the student/parent/guardian can pay fee through a payment schedule.

-☐ Yes, I would like to purchase the MacBook Air Protection PI payment of \$25 (grades 4 and 5) or \$50 (grades 6-12) is attached.
+Yes, I would like to purchase the MacBook Air Protection Plar My full payment of \$25 (grades 4 and 5) or \$50 (grades 6-12) i n Coverage. s attached.

-I Yes, I would like to purchase the MacBook Air Protection Plan C Coverage.
+Yes, I would like to purchase the MacBook Air Protection Plan My first payment of is attached.
+Coverage.

-No, I choose not to purchase the MacBook Air Protection Plan I accept all financial responsibility for the entire cost of repair/re
+No, I choose not to purchase the MacBook Air Protection Plan I accept all financial responsibility for the entire cost or replace

 Parent/Guard dian Name (print)

-Parent/Guardian Name (signature) Date
+Parent/Gua ardian Name (signature) Date

+Date

-Student Name (print)
+Student Nam ne (print)

-Student Nam ne (signature) Date
+Student Na me (signature)

+11216